pxc/gitbook/text/18_Tracking_Branches/0_ Tracking_Branches.markdown

 	git branch --track experimental origin/experimental

-Then when you run:
+Then when you run

 	$ git pull experimental

-It will automatically fetch from 'origin' and merge 'origin/experimental' into your local 'experimental' branch.
+it will automatically fetch from 'origin' and merge 'origin/experimental' into your local 'experimental' branch.

-Likewise, when you push to origin, it will push what your 'experimental' points to to origins 'experimental', without having to specify it.
+Likewise, when you push to origin, it will push what your 'experimental' points to to origin's 'experimental', without having to specify it.